 Each year the results are reported for analyses conducted on the data on a statewide basis.
-After a minimum of three years the data are combined and the results are reported for analyses performed on both the statewide data and the data in each of six reporting zones (based on the five water management districts with South split into an east and west section).
+A minimum of three years the data are combined.
+The results are reported for analyses performed on: (1) the statewide data and (2) the data in each of six reporting zones (based on the five water management districts with South Florida split into an east and west section).
 For the state and each zone, a number of statistics are calculated.
 These are performed through extent and continuous variable estimate calculations.
-There is a minimum sample size needed to report of n=23.
+The minimum sample size needed to report is 23.
 Appendix A gives example code (in R) for the streams resource.
 The following types of statistics can be assessed: